Women/Children Blogs & Reports

 By Sarah F. Small, Jocelyn Fischer, Yana van der Meulen Rodgers, and Debra Lancaster.
 With New Jersey facing childcare shortages, policymakers are wondering how we can improve the supply of childcare services [...]

-by Sarah F. Small and Debra Lancaster Like many parents in the United States, New Jersey parents have faced some formidable obstacles finding accessible quality childcare.
-This is particularly true given changes in the childcare [...]
+By Sarah F. Small and Debra Lancaster.
+Like many parents in the United States, New Jersey parents have faced some formidable obstacles finding accessible quality childcare.
+This is particularly true given changes in the childcare landscape during COVID-19, as documented in our recent report [...]

-by Sarah Small and Debra Lancaster Many New Jersey parents felt the sting of reduced childcare access during the onset of the COVID-19 pandemic.
-Unfortunately, the childcare landscape has not made a recovery that meets [...]
+By Sarah Small and Debra Lancaster.
+Many New Jersey parents felt the sting of reduced childcare access during the onset of the COVID-19 pandemic.
+Unfortunately, the childcare landscape has not made a recovery [...]

 Prevalence of Child Poverty in New Jersey